RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions

 \subsubsection{The Closest Plan approach}

 In this approach, we look at generating the {\em closest plan} to the specified foil which implies using the largest part of the foil in the revised plan.
 For this, we revisit the plan-recognition-as-planning methodology presented in \cite{ramirez2009plan} and construct a simple yet effective compilation that encodes the partial foils as soft constraints and imposes penalties if any of them are violated when coming up with a plan.
-In terms of plan recognition, one can view this as the system trying to recognize plans that are in the user's mind by leveraging the observations (which is the foil) presented by the user.
-In this case, the original plan in the user's mind cannot be realized as it is based on an incorrect understanding of the task.
-Hence, the system tries to come as close as possible to the expected plan by inducing soft constraints into the original planning problem, transform it into a new problem and generate a plan based on this new problem.
-While our algorithm is similar in spirit to \cite{sohrabi2016plan}, the objective there is to allow for unreliable (noisy or missing) observations through the relaxation of the plan recognition as planning formulation whereas in our case, we consider the observations specified by the user to be perfect and look to utilize the maximum number of observations to generate a plan closest to the foil.
-Moreover, they consider observations over fluents rather than actions.
+This is similar in spirit to \cite{sohrabi2016plan}.

 A \textbf{Plan Recognition Problem} is represented by a tuple $R = \langle \mathcal{D},I,O,\mathcal{G}\rangle$, where $\mathcal{D}=\langle F,A \rangle$ is the planning domain, $I \subseteq F$ is the initial state, $\mathcal{G}$ is the set of possible goals $G$, $G \subseteq F$, and $O = \langle o_1, o_2,...,o_n \rangle$ is an observation sequence with each $o_i$ being an action in $A$ and $i \in [1,n]$.
 We compile the foil to a new planning problem by augmenting the existing actions in the original problem with a set of `explain' and `discard' actions for each observation $o_i$ present in the observation sequence $O$.
 Here, the observations represent actions in the partial foil that the user specifies.
 An `explain' action for an observation $o_i$ is a replica of the observation with an additional effect ($\textit{met}_{o_i}$) that indicates the observation is met (i.e. action $o_i$ in the foil is used).
 On the other hand, a `discard' action for an observation $o_i$ is a dummy action which only has the effect ($\textit{met}_{o_i}$) but has a cost that is significantly higher than the corresponding `explain' action.
 This means discarding any observation should be costlier.
 For now, we look to preserve the ordering constraints of the observations by adding $\textit{met}_{o_{i-1}}$ as a precondition for the observation $o_i$ with $i \in [2,m]$.